 Tricky Turns

-Proud to Make it Part of my Best Downhill Ski Day
+Proud of my Best Downhill Ski Day

 Tip: Be cautious when going on blue runs that specifically state rock garden.
 There is a good chance you’ll find rocks!